robotic-vision-lab/Implicit-Point-Voxel-Features-Network/README.md

 ## Contact

-For questions and comments, please contact [Mohammad Samiul Arshad](https://samiarshad.github.io/) via mail.
+For questions and comments, please contact *[Mohammad Samiul Arshad](https://samiarshad.github.io/)* via email.

 ## License

 ## Acknowledgement

-Our code is based on [NDF](https://github.com/jchibane/ndf).
+Our code is based on [NDF](https://github.com/jchibane/ndf) and [OCCNet](https://github.com/autonomousvision/occupancy_networks).
 We thank the authors for their excellent work!